Who is a Candidate for TMS Therapy for Depression in Boston?

 Transcranial magnetic stimulation can be particularly helpful for patients with TRD.
 In 2012, a study found that 37% of patients who had tried other kinds of antidepressant treatment with no results were able to achieve remission after transcranial magnetic stimulation.
 Since stimulation using TMS therapy works in a completely different way than medication or psychotherapy, it be effective for TRD patients.

-Patients with Health Insurance
+Patients with Health Insurance in Massachusetts

 Insurance will very often fully cover TMS therapy for individuals with TRD.
 If a patient has tried at least four different antidepressant medications in the past, and does not also have a diagnosis of bipolar disorder or psychosis, then they will usually be considered eligible to have their TMS therapy fully covered by their insurance company.
 In these cases and others, TMS therapy can be fully covered by insurance companies in Massachusetts, including Medicare and MassHealth.
 At Dignity Brain Health, we accept all major insurance plans in Massachusetts.